The American Horse Council (AHC) is pleased to continue to recognize December 13th as National Day of the Horse.

 “Horses have been inextricably linked to U.S. history and culture since its beginnings,” said AHC President Julie Broadway.
 “They have contributed greatly to the advancement of our society from tilling the fields to grow crops for early settlers, rounding up livestock on ranches, and contributing $9.2 billion to the U.S. economy.”

-“The AHC hopes that people will continue to recognize not only the importance of National Day of the Horse, but also the critical role that the AHC plays on their behalf here in Washington, DC,” said Ashley Furst, AHC’s Director of Communications.
+“The AHC hopes that people will continue to recognize not only the importance of National Day of the Horse, but also the critical role that the AHC plays on their behalf here in Washington, DC,” said American Horse Council, AHC’s Director of Communications.
 “As such, we have a released a short video detailing the work the AHC does daily on behalf of all equines and equine owners in the United States.”

 The short informational video can be viewed here.